 An interactive story is a mixture of conventional storytelling and user interaction in a way that influences the storyline.
 In a virtual fictional world, the audience makes changes by giving orders.
 Through this transformation, the viewer becomes the user.
 The user’s actions have consequences and can manipulate the fictional world; therefore, the user feels like being more engaged.

 We are programmed to get immersed in stories!

 Based on the stories we have got exposed to, our brain develops a neurological pathway to perceive information in a story format.
-We process various experiences from entertainment to learning according to our narrative intelligence.
-In other words, through stories, we understand situations and take actions; that is how stories can immerse us.
+We process various experiences, from entertainment to learning, according to our narrative intelligence.
+In other words, through stories, we understand situations and take action; That is how stories can immerse us.
 It is comprehensible that stories are immersive, but have you thought watching Cinderella can enrich our cognition?

 It is more about designing than telling!

 Hartmut Koenitz, a professor at the Utrecht University of the Arts, explains that in an interactive system, there is no defined “story” to be told; Therefore, it is better to replace “narrative.”
 In this dynamic system, instead of a “storyteller,” a “narrative architect” creates possibilities for interaction.

 The narrative architect is responsible for “narrative design” to create a finely tuned experience.
 The main challenge of narrative design is to manage “cut sequences” to give the user maximum agency while keeping the emotional development of the narrative.